-Effective September 2020, we entered into a sponsored research agreement with Stanford for a research program related to the treatment of Fanconi Anemia patients in Bone Marrow Failure requiring allogeneic transplant with non-sibling donors at Stanford Lucile Packard Children's Hospital using briquelimab.
-As consideration for the services performed by Stanford under this sponsored research agreement, we will agree to pay Stanford a total of \$0.9 million over approximately 3 three years upon the achievement of development and clinical milestones, including FDA filings and patients' patient enrollment.
+Effective September 2020, we entered into a sponsored research agreement with Stanford for a research program related to the treatment of Fanconi Anemia patients in Bone Marrow Failure requiring allogeneic transplant with non-sibling donors at Stanford Lucile Packard Children's Hospital using briquilimab.
+As consideration for the services performed by Stanford under this sponsored research agreement, we agreed to pay Stanford a total of \$0.9 million over approximately three years upon the achievement of development and clinical milestones, including FDA filings and patient enrollment.
 In February 2021, we paid \$0.3 million related to the achievement of the first milestone under this agreement.
 In February 2022, the second milestone was achieved, and we paid \$0.3 million in March 2022.
-The third milestone in the amount of \$0.3 million was based on the progress of the clinical trials and was achieved in July 2023, 2023 and was recognized as a research and development expense in the condensed consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2023.
+The third and final milestone in the amount of \$0.3 million was achieved in July 2023 and was recognized as a research and development expense in the condensed consolidated statements of operations and comprehensive loss for the three and nine months year ended September 30, 2023 December 31, 2023.